by Jack Norris, RD

-Because these extrapolations are imprecise and because it seems much too high that someone would need 240 µg per day (based on anecdotal evidence and the fact that vegans getting an average of 5.6 µg of B12 per day had healthy homocysteine levels on average (14)), I have adjusted the upper limit down to 100 µg.
+Because these extrapolations are imprecise and because it seems much too high that someone would require 240 µg per day, based on anecdotal evidence and the fact that vegans getting an average of 5.6 µg of B12 per day had healthy homocysteine levels on average (14), we’ve adjusted the upper limit down to 100 µg.

 Some people like to take large dose supplements, so let’s do the math on those.
 The people in Bor et al. (2010) were absorbing 14 to 24.5 µg of B12 per week.
 If you assume a 1.25% absorption rate from high dose supplements, you would need 1,120 to 1,960 µg per week.
-To be safe, I would recommend 1,000 µg twice per week.
+To be safe, we recommend 1,000 µg twice per week.

 A 2003 study compared 500 µg per day via the sublingual and oral routes (15).
 The results were that sublingual was no better than oral B12 at raising vitamin B12 levels or improving B12 activity (as measured by homocysteine and methylmalonic acid levels).
 The report did not specifically state whether the tablets were chewed or not (it’s probably safe to assume they were swallowed whole).
 If someone has any reason to believe their stomach acid is not strong enough to dissolve a B12 table or capsule, or for any other reasons believes it is not dissolving, then chewing a tablet is advised.